 Is Your Dog Truly Aggressive Or Does It Just Look That Way?

-Dogs that show aggression toward children can be trained but should never be left alone with a child.
+Dogs that show aggression toward children can be worked with but should never be left alone with a child.
 You don’t want a bite to occur whether on purpose or by accident.
 Children living in Walworth County or any city can be loud, wild, step on a dog’s tail or hurt them unintentionally and the dog may respond with tooth or nail.
-There are also steps that can be taken to get your pet to put up with cats although often it’s the cat that acts like a windup toy and the dog will pounce.
+There are also steps that can be taken to get your pet to put up with cats although sometimes it’s the cat that acts like a windup toy and the dog will pounce.
 These instances can be evaluated by a canine professional.